OrderChain: Towards General Instruct-Tuning for Stimulating the Ordinal Understanding Ability of MLLM: Introduction

 MLLMs appear promising to address this challenge with their extensible language system.
 However, through investigation, we find that no matter whether MLLMs are training-free (zero-shot) for direct inference or are fine-tuned by image-label pairs (baseline), their performance is not satisfactory, as shown in Fig.~\ref{fig22}.
 The main challenges that hinder the model performance can be attributed to: (1) Lack of specificity modeling.
 Especially, when using MLLM for zero-shot inference, the conceptual information of domain knowledge and prior knowledge of category boundaries and range are overlooked, which contain task-related hints for task-aware ordinal understanding.
 (2) Lack of commonality modeling.
 For OR tasks, their most striking similarity is that the categories have an order.
 Thus, it is crucial to learn a commonality way of thinking about OR tasks which can strengthen MLLMs' understanding of category order.

-To tackle these two challenges, this work explores how the ordinal understanding capability of MLLMs can be realized by developing a new Chain-of-Thought method, called OrderChain.
-OrderChain is motivated by three crucial considerations. {\bf First}, domain-related knowledge needs to be utilized to guide the MLLM to extract critical imaging features and make predictions more effectively. {\bf Second}, for different OR tasks, the knowledge on the number and range of candidate category labels needs to be injected to mitigate the out-of-bound predictions made by the MLLM.
+To tackle these two challenges, this work investigates how the ordinal understanding capability of MLLMs can be realized by developing a novel Chain-of-Thought method, called OrderChain.
+OrderChain is driven by three pivotal motivations. {\bf First}, domain-related knowledge needs to be utilized to guide the MLLM to extract critical imaging features and make predictions more effectively. {\bf Second}, for different OR tasks, the knowledge on the number and range of candidate category labels needs to be injected to mitigate the out-of-bound predictions made by the MLLM.
 Both these two types of knowledge can help the MLLM to model the specificity of different OR tasks. {\bf Third}, inspired by the idea of decomposition, OR tasks can be decomposed into sub-interval classification tasks.
 Through continuous decomposition and classification, the candidate range can be gradually optimized to obtain the final prediction.
 This insight is applicable to all tasks whose categories have an order, which can help the MLLM to model the commonality of OR tasks.
-Based on these considerations, our proposed OrderChain consists of the following key components:

-{\bf (1) A comprehensive set of \textit{task-aware} prompts, aiming to guide the MLLM for specificity modeling.} The task-aware prompts include domain knowledge prompts and category feature prompts; the former offers some prior domain knowledge to facilitate the MLLM's understanding of the target task, and the latter provides the number and range of candidate category label information to urge the MLLM to make more reasonable predictions.
+Based on these considerations, our proposed OrderChain consists of the following key components: {\bf (1) Customized \textit{task-aware} prompts to guide MLLMs in specificity modeling.} These include domain knowledge prompts, which provide prior knowledge to help understand the task, and category feature prompts, which offer information on the number and range of candidate labels to enable more accurate predictions. {\bf (2) A Range Optimization Chain-of-Thought (RO-CoT) for progressive ordinal regression.} As shown in Fig.~\ref{fig2}, RO-CoT transforms inputs into instruction templates, generates task definitions as domain knowledge prompts, recursively divides labels or coarse predictions into smaller subsets as category feature prompts, and iteratively refines predictions until a final response is achieved.
+This approach decomposes visual rating tasks into subtasks for gradual refinement. {\bf (3) A \textit{category recursive division} method for coarse-to-fine candidate label generation.} This method automatically splits RO-CoT predictions into refined subsets, which are used as category feature prompts to support continuous optimization in the prediction process.